rabbitmq/rabbitmq-website/site/management.md

 ### Identity-Provider initiated logon

 By default, the RabbitMQ Management UI uses the OAuth 2.0 **authorization code flow** to authenticate and authorize users.
-However, there are scenarios where users preferred to be automatically redirected to RabbitMQ without getting involved in additional logon flows.
-This is common in Oauth2 proxies and in Web Portals where with a single click, users navigate straight to a RabbitMQ cluster's management UI with a token obtained under the covers.
-This is known as
-**Identity-Provider initiated logon**.
+However, there are scenarios where users prefer to be automatically redirected to RabbitMQ without getting involved in additional logon flows.
+By using OAuth2 proxies and web portals, these additional logon flows can be avoided.
+With a single click, users navigate straight to a RabbitMQ Management UI with a token obtained under the covers.
+This is known as **Identity-Provider initiated logon**.

 RabbitMQ exposes a new setting called `management.oauth_initiated_logon_type` whose default value `sp_initiated`.
 To enable an **Identity-Provider initiated logon** you set it to `idp_initiated`.